easybuilders/easybuild/docs/Deprecated-functionality.rst

   must be able to determine the easyblock module path solely based on the name of the easyblock Python class *(since EasyBuild v1.4.0 (May'13))*

-  * easyblocks with a class name honoring the encoding scheme implemented by the ``encode_class_name`` function will not be affected
+  * easyblocks with a class name that is already honoring the encoding scheme implemented by the ``encode_class_name`` function will not be affected

 **Easyblocks not taking into account these changes will no longer be supported in EasyBuild v2.0 and later.**